edamame-course/Metagenome/2016-07-15-metaG-sequencing-preprocessing.md

 ## Quality Trimming Your Sequence Data

-1. Start a ```m4.large``` machine from Amazon Web Services running the EDAMAME-2015 AWS ami (ami-af04f2c4).
+1. Start a ```m4.large``` machine from Amazon Web Services.
 This instance has about 8 GB of RAM, and 2 CPUs, and should be enough to complete the assembly of the example data set we will use.
+However, this may NOT enough for your REAL FULL SIZE DATA.
+You may use 125 GB of RAM, and 8 CPUs or bigger.

 **Note:** One of the issues with processing whole genome shotgun data is how long it takes for the computer to process many steps of the workflow.
 This can be time consuming and you should consider using ```screen``` or ```tmux``` to ensure that an internet connection issue does not cause you to lose your workflow progress.